 It also isn’t a sure thing – you may find that your specific symmetry problems aren’t completely solved by this.

 This only refers to boar bristle beard brushes.
 Synthetic nylon beard brushes generally do more harm than good.

 Boar bristles are very similar to beard hair in texture, so are able to glide through it without causing much tugging or pulling.

-It’s important to start this habit pretty early.
 Once you’ve got three or four weeks of growth, your beard is probably long enough to benefit from it.

 This includes hair on the chin, under the chin, the cheeks, and the mustache.

 After you’ve been practicing daily beard brushing for a while, you’ll probably notice that you need to brush less to produce the same effect.